Highway 50Highway 50 / Crystal Basin information

 This information is offered to the best of our knowledge.
 It is not guaranteed to be correct.

 For more information, contact the Placerville Ranger Station, Phone: (530) 644-2324.

 We are nearing the end of the season, but there is still time for some great hikes.
-Hiking to Grouse Lake or Twin Lakes in the fall is a wonderful outing.
+Watch the weather.

 If you are looking for a historic short hike, try the Swan Henry Toll Road (Slippery Ford Trail) out of Strawberry.
 For more information click here.

 For some additional shorter hikes, especially enjoyable as the aspens change color, click here.

 For recent information on trails in the Desolation Wilderness, please click here to go to the Desolation Wilderness Volunteers list of reported trail conditions.
 For permits and reservations call 530-647-5415.

 The gate is closed at the Wrights Lake entrance; all parking is in the outer lot.

 To get more information, please visit ENFIA’s Facebook page by clicking here.